 b) the UE is not in NB-N1 mode;

 the UE shall include the Requested NSSAI IE containing the S-NSSAI(s) corresponding to the network slices to which the UE intends to register and associated mapped S-NSSAI(s), if available, in the REGISTRATION REQUEST message as described in this subclause.
-When the UE is entering a visited PLMN and intends to register to the slices for which the UE has only mapped S-NSSAI(s) available, the UE shall include these S-NSSAI(s) in the Requested mapped NSSAI IE.
+The UE shall not include any of the S-NSSAIs from the Pending NSSAI in the Requested NSSAI, regardless of the Access Type.When the UE is entering a visited PLMN and intends to register to the slices for which the UE has only mapped S-NSSAI(s) available, the UE shall include these S-NSSAI(s) in the Requested mapped NSSAI IE.

 NOTE 6: The REGISTRATION REQUEST message can include both the Requested NSSAI and the Requested mapped NSSAI as described below.